Walter Montagu-Douglas-Scott, 8th Duke of Buccleuch

 Walter John Montagu Douglas Scott, 8th Duke of Buccleuch and 10th Duke of Queensberry, (30 December 1894 – 4 October 1973) was a British peer and Conservative politician.

 Early life and education

 Walter John Montagu Douglas Scott was born on 30 December 1894 the son of John Montagu Douglas Scott, 7th Duke of Buccleuch and Lady Margaret Alice "Molly" Bridgeman, the daughter of George Bridgeman, 4th Earl of Bradford and Lady Ida Annabella Frances Lumley.
 His sister, Alice, married Prince Henry, Duke of Gloucester (one of the paternal uncles of Queen Elizabeth II) in 1935, becoming a member of the British Royal Family.
 Walter was a direct male-line descendant of Charles II of England.

-Montagu Douglas Scott was educated at Eton College and Christ Church, Oxford, and had a military career commanding the 4th King's Own Scottish Borderers.
+Montagu Douglas Scott was educated at Eton College and Christ Church, Oxford.
+As a student at Oxford he was a member the Bullingdon Club a socially exclusive all-male dining club for Oxford University students.
+He had a military career commanding the 4th King's Own Scottish Borderers.
 He was also Captain-General of the Royal Company of Archers.